bihealth/bih-cluster/bih-cluster/docs/how-to/connect/gpu-nodes.md

 The cluster has four nodes with four Tesla V100 GPUs each: `med030[1-4]`.

 Connecting to a node with GPUs is easy.
-You simply request a GPU using the `-p gpu --gres=gpu:tesla:COUNT` argument to `srun` and `batch`.
+You simply request a GPU using the `--gres=gpu:tesla:COUNT` argument to `srun` and `batch`.
-This will place your job in the `gpu` partition (which is where the GPU nodes live) and allocate a number of `COUNT` GPUs to your job.
+This will automatically place your job in the `gpu` partition (which is where the GPU nodes live) and allocate a number of `COUNT` GPUs to your job.

 !!! hint

     Make sure to read the FAQ entry "[I have problems connecting to the GPU node!
 What's wrong?](../../help/faq.md#i-have-problems-connecting-to-the-gpu-node-whats-wrong)".

-!!! important "Please Limit Interactive GPU Usage"
+!!! important "Interactive Use of GPU Nodes is Discouraged"

     While interactive computation on the GPU nodes is convenient, it makes it very easy to forget a job after your computation is complete and let it run idle.
     While your job is allocated, it blocks the **allocated** GPUs and other users cannot use them although you might not be actually using them.
     Please prefer batch jobs for your GPU jobs over interactive jobs.

-    Administration monitors the ratio of idling jobs on the and will restrict interactive GPU usage in the future if idling interactive jobs become a problem.
-    We might limit interactive GPU usage to very short time spans for testing (say 10 minutes or less) or block interactive GPU usage alltogether.
-    Please do not give a reason to do so.
+    Further, interactive GPU jobs are currently limited to 24 hours.
+    We will monitor the situation and adjust that limit to optimize GPU usage and usability.

 ## Prequisites